 Sandwiches For Casa Maria

-One Sunday morning and one Wednesday evening a month, we make 600 sandwiches that are used by the Casa Maria Soup Kitchen in their daily sack lunch ministry to homeless clients in South Tucson.
+One Sunday morning each month, we make 600 sandwiches that are used by the Casa Maria Soup Kitchen in their daily sack lunch ministry to homeless clients in South Tucson.

 Cooking For Primavera

 Trinity is blessed with some great cooks, who prepare a monthly dinner and a weekly breakfast in Trinity’s kitchen (very early on Wednesday mornings) for the residents of two Primavera shelters in South Tucson

 Cafe Justo (Just Coffee) is a coffee cooperative in Agua Prieta that is helping Mexican coffee growers find a market for their produce.
 We’re pleased to offer Just Coffee for sale on Sunday mornings, to support this ministry of Frontera de Cristo (a Presbyterian border ministry) and Catholic Relief Services.